-- a licensee agent is always a fiduciary to every agency client - representatives acting on their employer's behalf have fiduciary duties to agency clients - employees in senior roles within agencies have fiduciary duties to clients.
+- a licensee agent is always a fiduciary to every agency client - representatives acting on their employer's behalf have fiduciary duties to agency clients - people in senior roles within agencies have fiduciary duties to clients.

-Note: Sales representatives, leasing representatives, property managers and other senior agency staff and managers are likely to have fiduciary responsibilities to their employer as well as agency clients due to the level of trust and confidence implicit in the relationship.
+Note: Sales representatives, senior agency staff and managers are also likely to have fiduciary responsibilities to their employer due to the level of trust and confidence implicit in the relationship.